Casperdroid5/ATTiny-Keychain-Handheld/README.md

 ## Documentation

 Detailed documentation and guides on how to build and customize the handheld device can be found in the [Documentation](https://github.com/Casperdroid5/ATTiny-Keychain-Handheld/tree/main/Documentation) directory of the project repository.
-The documentation includes step-by-step instructions, component lists, and circuit diagrams.
+The documentation includes component lists, PCB design and circuit diagrams.

 ## Contributing